 Before you start cleaning your bathtub with your water and bleach solution, put on gloves and grab a sponge.
 Dip your sponge into your mop bucket, and rub the cleaning solution on the sides and bottom of your bathtub.

 Pay special attention to places where the walls meet at the corners and where the rim of your bathtub begins.
 Those are the spots where it’s most likely for soap scum, mold, or mildew to appear.
-If you do encounter mold or mildew, use the rough side of the sponge to scrub it off.
+If you do encounter mold or mildew, use the rough side of the wet sponge to scrub it off.

-Keep cleaning with your sponge until your entire bathtub is clean and every part of your bathtub has been scrubbed with your bleach mixture.
+Keep cleaning with your wet sponge until your entire bathtub is clean and every part of your bathtub has been scrubbed with your bleach mixture.

 Step 5: Rinse and Dry

-Once you are finished cleaning your bathtub with bleach, rise your entire bathtub with water.
+Once you are finished cleaning your tub with bleach, rise your entire bathtub with water.
 If you have a combination shower and bathtub, you can use your shower head to rinse the walls and the bathtub easily.

 When you’re finished rinsing, use a white microfiber cloth or paper towels to dry your bathtub’s surface.